-Let’s better articulate your why into words by defining core values, sound good?
+Let’s better articulate ~your why~ into words by defining core values, sound good?

 As you inch closer to writing your own website words, you may need today’s freebie to help you out a bit.
 Click below to grab your Google Docs Website Copywriting mini-template!

-Your core values are part of a bigger piece of messaging—your brand positioning.
+Like I said above, core values are part of a bigger piece of messaging—your brand positioning.

 In Traction, Gino Wickman says “core values already exist within your organization—they’ve just been lost in the day to day chaos.”